Picasso joins the Montmartre artistic milieu in 1900

 Berthe Weill and the first modern art gallery in Paris

 Berthe Weill was exceptional; she only dealt in modern art and she was a woman gallery owner in what was then very much a male dominated milieu.
 She was also the first to deal in Picasso paintings.
 Another famous art dealer and gallery owner, Ambroise Vollard, was the first to organise a Picasso show one year later in 1901.
-It was Berthe Weill who bought and sold Picasso’s Moulin de la Galette.
+It was Berthe Weill who bought and sold Picasso’s Moulin de la Galette

-You may also be interested in his Absinthe Drinker from this period.
-It was painted in 1901 and can be viewed in the Orsay Museum Paris but was executed at another Picasso residence and workshop: 130 ter.
+Another interesting work from this very early period is his Absinthe Drinker.
+It was painted in 1901 and can be viewed in the Orsay Museum Paris but was executed at Casagemas’ residence and workshop outwith our circuit: 130 ter.
 Boulevard de Clichy.
-Studies of women drinking absinthe is a recurrent theme among Montmartre artists (see Degas’ famous example in the Orsay Museum).

 Montmartre and the green fairy